 (4) A transfer approved and registered under section 72 of the principal Act shall be deemed to have been approved and registered under section 72 of the principal Act as amended by this Act.

-”.

 13 The Acts Amendment (Petroleum) Act 1990 s.
 58(2)-(7) read as follows:

-“

 (2) Subject to this section, sections 75 and 75A of the principal Act as amended by this Act apply in relation to dealings evidenced by instruments executed after the commencement of this section.